 Another reason that need to be considered for businesses, enterprises and organisations when using a text messaging service provider is the ease of use when it comes to your campaign or communication message that it ensures SMS are anti-SPAM compliant and maintains a General Data Protection Regulation system.
 They also have a list cleaning service as standard which cleans a SMS contact list when its imported and can reformat numbers when they are in different styles.
 They also have an auto-opt out for their clients with free access to their pool of shared virtual reply numbers.

 If the business still want reliability but it’s not as critical than there is more flexibility in choosing a business SMS provider.
 A perfect example may be a dentist who is looking to adopt an SMS reminder service for his/her patients.
 In these circumstances the reminder messages are important but if they are delayed by a few minutes or if 1 in 1,000 was not delivered it wouldn’t have a real impact.
 The price differences between using a cheap SMS company versus a premium one (especially for low volume clients) will be substantial so there is little point paying for a premium service that you don’t really need.

 So the key elements to always remember are:

 - Does the SMS needs to arrive to the sender almost immediately?

 - Do I need 100% deliverability of the SMS messages?

 If either of the above messages are a ‘Yes’, then you have no choice but to engage with an SMS provider that uses premium Australian SMS networks.
 If on the other neither are critical (which doesn’t mean they are not important) then a provider that uses a hybrid carrier network could be a better option.

 About this premium SMS comparison

-When it comes to premium SMS providers, eight were considered in the original comparison table but three were not included based on their lack of pricing detail (such as Message Media), poor deliverability statistic information and/or customer service.
+When it comes to premium SMS providers, eight were considered in the original comparison table but three were not included based on their lack of pricing detail (such as Message Media), poor deliverability statistic information and customer service.